wmay/euc-safety/_guides/traffic.md

 that unexpectedly opens.

 *Right hook.* Drivers turning right often fail to check for cyclists riding to their right, and may turn into you at an intersection.
-Be cautious at intersections when this could happen.
+A simple way to avoid this is to take the lane while riding through the intersection, even if there's a bike lane.
 (For countries that drive on the left side of the road, it's a left hook.)

 *Take the lane.* When it's not safe for a car to pass, "take the lane" by moving to the middle or inside portion of the lane, as opposed to the outer portion